astropy/astroquery/docs/alma/alma.rst

 Troubleshooting
 ===============

+If you encounter issues with the astroquery.alma module, please submit a ticket to the ALMA helpdesk (https://help.almascience.org/).

-If you encounter any issues with the astroquery.alma module, please file an issue on https://github.com/astropy/astroquery/issues and tag it 'alma'.
-If you have reason to believe the issue may not be in astroquery, but upstream in the ALMA archive, please file a ticket on the ALMA helpdesk (https://help.almascience.org/).
-You may be referred to the ALMA helpdesk from a github issue if the developers discover that the issue is "upstream", i.e., that it cannot be resolved by changing astroquery.alma code.
+If you are certain the issue is within astroquery itself, please file an issue on https://github.com/astropy/astroquery/issues and tag it 'alma'.
+If you are uncertain, you should default to the ALMA helpdesk.

 Reference/API